Best Villages to Visit as a Day Trip from Nice

 Is Villefranche-sur-Mer Expensive?

-Eating out in Villefranche-sur-Mer is more expensive than eating out in Nice, but the price differences aren’t an outrageous difference – such as to purchase a bottle of water or an ice cream cone.
+Eating out in Villefranche-sur-Mer is more expensive than eating out in Nice, but the price differences aren’t outrageous – such as to purchase a bottle of water or an ice cream cone.

 Restaurants on the waterfront in Villefranche-sur-Mer; June 2025